 If I show an interest will I be thrown in the deep end?

-No. You’ll be working with an established team of friendly volunteers and there will be loads of support.
+No. You’ll be working with a team of friendly volunteers and there will be loads of support.

 I have no Scouting experience, does this matter?